ECE4180-Project/Baby-Monitor/README.md

   ```
 - Changing the percentage value in the line above will adjust the size of the video window on the server page.
 ## Sending Audio from the Parent's Device to the Baby Monitor
-- To stream audio from the Parent's device to the baby monitor, a modified version of AddPipe's simplerecorder application developed using Matt Diamond's recorder.js Javascript Plugin.
-You can find AddPipe's application at the following link: https://github.com/addpipe/simple-recorderjs-demo
+- To stream audio from the Parent's device to the baby monitor, a modified version of Pipe's simplerecorder application developed using Matt Diamond's recorder.js Javascript Plugin.
+You can find Pipe's application at the following link: https://github.com/addpipe/simple-recorderjs-demo
 - The Javascript code used for recording audio from the parent and sending to the monitor can be found in the "app.js" file.
 - With "app.js" in the javascript file directory, we can add functions and app routes to the main Python program "app.py."
 	- We will modify the "/" app route to include 'POST' and 'GET' methods to allow for data to be sent to and from the server.